 Open the URL in your browser.
 The setup wizard walks you through picking a Cashu mint and setting a password.

-In your WooCommerce (or other) BTCPay plugin settings, paste your CashuPayServer URL instead of a BTCPay Server URL.
+In your store's BTCPay plugin settings, paste your CashuPayServer URL instead of a BTCPay Server URL.
 Done.

 Screenshots from a running instance.